deanwheatley/Daemon-Breathalyzer/DEPENDENCY_MANAGEMENT.md

 # Dependency Management System

-The ASUS Fan Control application includes a comprehensive dependency management system that helps users install all required dependencies automatically or with clear step-by-step instructions.
+The Daemon Breathalyzer application includes a comprehensive dependency management system that helps users install all required dependencies automatically or with clear step-by-step instructions.

 ## Features